Investor Relations

 In the event of an increase in such risk or a specific crisis event, the Group believes it is necessary to secure alternative means, such as securing alternative raw material parts and distribution routes, transferring the functions of related bases, and securing complementary personnel in the event of a shortage of human resources due to such effects.

-The Group also recognizes that it is necessary to accurately analyze the events that have occurred, and if it determines that appropriate business operations, including profitability, cannot be continued, it will be necessary to consider measures including withdrawal.
+The Group also recognizes that it is necessary to accurately analyze the events that have occurred and consider measures, including withdrawal, if it is judged that appropriate business operations cannot be continued due to profitability, etc.

 3. Risks related to exchange rates